Optane002/web_scraper/README.md

-# 🌐 Price Scraper CLI (Sri Lanka Only)
+# 🌐 Price Scraper CLI

-A modular CLI for fast, resilient scraping of product data from Sri Lankan e-commerce stores.
+A modular CLI for fast, resilient scraping of product data from e-commerce stores.
 Built for extensibility and polite scraping.

 ## Status & Metadata